chameleon10712/notes/Django/Views.rst

 Views
 ========

+A view is a callable which takes a request and returns a response.
+This can be more than just a function, and Django provides an example of some classes which can be used as views.
+These allow you to structure your views and reuse code by harnessing inheritance and mixins.

+|

+Basic examples

-Django provides base view classes which will suit a wide range of applications.
+- Django provides base view classes which will suit a wide range of applications.
 All views inherit from the `View <https://docs.djangoproject.com/en/3.1/ref/class-based-views/base/#django.views.generic.base.View>`_ class, which handles linking the view into the URLs, HTTP method dispatching and other common features. `RedirectView <https://docs.djangoproject.com/en/3.1/ref/class-based-views/base/#django.views.generic.base.RedirectView>`_ provides a HTTP redirect, and `TemplateView <https://docs.djangoproject.com/en/3.1/ref/class-based-views/base/#django.views.generic.base.TemplateView>`_ extends the base class to make it also render a template.

 |